akelii/itucsdb1611/docs/user/member2.rst

       (Before) Gülçin has 3 followers.

-2. Thats all!
+2. That's all!
 Gülçin have a new Follower!
 Congratulations!
 When you want you can break the connection in this way.

 .. figure:: member2/14-after_following.png